-Learning experience plans need to be submitted in advance and evaluations submitted the following day.
-These plans should be professionally presented in the Pre-service Teacher's Teaching File, and be available for the Mentor Teacher, School Principal/Coordinator and School-based Supervisor at all times.
+Learning experience plans need to be submitted in advance and evaluations submitted the following day of attendance at the Centre.
+These plans should be professionally presented in the pre-service teacher's Teaching File, and be available for the mentor educator, Director/coordinator and Supervisor at all times.